exoclim/aeolus/docs/source/install.rst

 Installation
 ############

-Supported language:

-- Python: 3.7
-- Python: 3.8
-- Python: 3.9

 .. note::

-   We highly recommend installing and using the free `Anaconda
-   <https://www.anaconda.com/download/>`_ distribution of Python (or
-   `Miniconda <https://conda.io/miniconda.html>`_, if you don't want all of the extra packages that come built-in with Anaconda), which works on Mac, Linux, and Windows, both on normal computers and institutional clusters and doesn't require root permissions.

 The main dependency of aeolus is `iris <https://scitools.org.uk/iris/docs/latest/>`_, but various minor parts also depend on the following Python packages